bediger4000/xor-decoding/README.md

-The program `keysize` finds likely key length(s) by calculating [Hamming Distance](https://en.wikipedia.org/wiki/Hamming_distance) of blocks of bytes in xor-encoded ciphertext.
+The program `keysize` finds likely key length(s) by calculating [Hamming Distance](https://en.wikipedia.org/wiki/Hamming_distance) of blocks of bytes in XOR-encoded ciphertext.
 That is, `keysize` iterates through possible key lengths, from 2 to 30 characters.
 It calculates the Hamming Distance, the number of bits that differ, between the first chunk of bytes of key length, and every other key length-sized block of bytes in the ciphertext.
 For example, if we use 9 bytes as possible key length, `keysize` compares